 Conclusion: if you do not have money for advertising in the media, create a reason for journalists to come to you.

-Oddly enough, media workers live in a rather boring world.
-And when something unusual happens, they are happy to try to share these news with the world.
+Oddly enough, media workers live in a rather dull world.
+And when something unusual happens, they are happy to try to share this news with the world.
 Such methods are more likely to be included in the PR toolkit, but they can also be attributed to indirect advertising.

 The task of advertising is to attract/entice the consumer, instead of listing the menu or showing a photo.

 If your company is located in a not so crowded place and has just opened, then advertising is needed.
 I am not saying it is necessary.
 It may be easier to increase the flow gradually (long, but feasible).
 There are many ways to entice guests.
-Advertising has an effect, but a short-term effect.
-Every time you are offered to place an advertising message in the media, think about if you really need to take this step.
+Advertising makes a short-term effect.
+Every time you are offered to place an advertising message in the media, think about if you need to take this step.
 By the way, almost everyone can agree to barter cooperation.
 Cause you have the best food in town, right?

 The objectives of the presence of a restaurant of any type in social media are: